jessekelighine/vindent.vim/README.md

 13 \end{enumerate}
 ```

 - If cursor is on line 5,  then `vii` selects lines 4  to 9.
+(Empty line 6 ignored; Empty lines 3 and 10 not selected)
 - If cursor is on line 5,  then `viI` selects lines 4  to 7.
+(Empty line 6 ignored; Empty line 3 not selected)
 - If cursor is on line 12, then `vai` selects lines 11 to 12.
 - If cursor is on line 7,  then `vai` selects lines 2  to 9.
+(Empty lines 3 and 6 ignored; Empty line 10 not selected)
 - If cursor is on line 11, then `vaI` selects lines 1  to 14.
+(Empty lines 3, 6, and 10 ignored)
 - If cursor is on line 8,  then `vaI` selects lines 7  to 9.

 For more details please refer to the [`doc flie`](./doc/vindent.txt).